3DS Authentication Rules

 Performance Reports

-GET /v2/auth_rules/{auth_rule_token}/performance
+GET /v2/auth_rules/{auth_rule_token}/report

 Backtesting

-POST /v2/auth_rules/{auth_rule_token}/backtest
+POST /v2/auth_rules/{auth_rule_token}/backtests

 Example Use Cases